 In terms of store-bought soy yogurt, one of the following my suit your tastes:

 Whole Soy & Co.
-Soy Yogurt – This was the first soy yogurt I sampled, and it is still tops on my list for taste and consistency.
-The also offer a soy frozen yogurt that touts probiotic benefits.
-All varieties are sweetened.
+Organic Soy Yogurt – This was the first soy yogurt I sampled, and it is still tops on my list for taste and consistency.
+They’ve gone in and out of production over the years, but a new facility and recent investments bode well for this original soy yogurt brand.
 According to their customer service, each 6 oz serving has 17 to 20 billion cultures.

 All of the above mentioned products can be found at Whole Foods and other natural food stores.
 However, I have also seen each of these brands in the natural food aisles (refrigerated) of my local mega-grocer.
 They are each widely distributed in the United States.